Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Turbulent thermal diffusion

 The mean particle number density of inertial particles is determined by the following equation:

-where $\meanUU$ is the mean fluid velocity.
-Here we neglect small molecular (Brownian) diffusion coefficient $D$ for large P\'{e}clet numbers.
-Equation~(\ref{A1}) is obtained by averaging of equation for the particle number density over an ensemble of turbulent velocity field.
+where we neglect small molecular (Brownian) diffusion coefficient $D$ for large P\'{e}clet numbers and take into account the terminal fall velocity ${\bm V}_{\rm g}$ of inertial particles.

-For simplicity, we assume that the gradients along the vertical axis $Z$ of the mean temperature, mean velocity, mean number density and turbulent diffusion coefficient are much larger than those in other directions.
+For simplicity, we assume that the gradients along the vertical axis $Z$ of the mean temperature, mean velocity, and mean number density are much larger than those in the horizontal directions.
 This condition corresponds to that observed in the experiments discussed in this paper.
 The steady-state solution for Eq.~(\ref{A1}) for a zero total particle flux at the boundaries reads